gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     >>> vf.extract_audio()
     PosixPath('myvideo.wav')

-The resulting file has the same name as the video, but with an audio extension.
+By default, the resulting file has the same name as the video file, but with an appropriate audio extension.

-If you want to choose the audio file name yourself, it is best in most cases *not* to specify the file extension.
-If possible, Birdwatcher tries to *copy* the audio data from the video to the audio file without any recoding or resampling so that the audio data remains the same.
-This will only work with compatible audio file formats, and Birdwatcher will choose one that fits best.
-For example 'aac' encoded audio data is not compatible with a ' .wav' (WAVE) file and will lead to an '.m4a' file:
+If you want to choose the output filename yourself, it is usually best not to specify the file extension.
+When possible, Birdwatcher copies the audio stream directly from the video without re-encoding or resampling it, preserving the original audio data.
+This only works with compatible audio container formats, so Birdwatcher automatically selects the most suitable extension.

+For example, AAC-encoded audio is not compatible with the '.wav' container, so Birdwatcher chooses '.m4a' instead:

 .. code:: python